PirateNetwork/pirate/doc/tor.md

 To see verbose Tor information in the pirated debug log, pass `-debug=tor`.

+### Embedded Tor daemon (no system Tor install required)

+Builds with embedded onion routing support (the default; disable at build time with `--disable-embedded-onion-routing`) don't need a separately installed and configured system Tor at all. `pirated`/`pirate-qt` bundle their own copy of tor, installed as `pirate-tor` (not the upstream `tor` filename) precisely so it can never collide with a real system Tor package that happens to live in the same directory, and launch and manage it automatically - so the "Control Port" and "Authentication" instructions below are only relevant if you disable this and fall back to an externally-managed Tor.

+Relevant options:

+    -torautostart=1  Automatically launch and manage the bundled pirate-tor daemon (default: 1).
+Set to 0 to disable and use an externally managed Tor instead - the "Control Port" / "Authentication" setup below then applies.

+    -torpath=<path>   Use a specific tor binary instead of the bundled/ auto-detected one.

+The embedded daemon is only started if `-listenonion` is also enabled (the default) - it exists to serve the automatic onion service feature described above, not as a general-purpose SOCKS proxy.

+Binary discovery order, if `-torpath` isn't set: a `pirate-tor` binary sitting next to the running `pirated`/`pirate-qt` executable (checked against the SHA256 recorded at build time, so a tampered-with sibling binary is rejected rather than silently used) is tried first, then a plain `tor` on `$PATH` (an externally-managed system install, which was never going to be named `pirate-tor`).

+Its own torrc, data directory, and logs (`tor.stdout.log`/`tor.stderr.log`) live under `<datadir>/tor/`.
+Startup waits up to 180 seconds for the Control Port to come up; if it doesn't, pirated logs a warning and continues (the control connection logic below has its own retry logic and may still pick it up later).

 ### Control Port

 You may need to set up the Tor Control Port.
 On Linux distributions there may be